shreyasnagaraja/Crunch/README.md

 The purpose of this project is to help individuals with the following:

 * Understanding the different components,configuration and functionality that can be performed inside of the Hadoop MapReduce framework.
-* Writing Map and reduce functions.
+* Writing map and reduce functions.
 * Writing and executing a runnable crunch job that implements a full pipeline.

 Prerequisites